-Patmos' devout aura is partly due to its biggest attraction, the Cave of the Apocalypse, which is where the Apostle John is said to have written the Book of Revelations.
-The apostle was exiled on Patmos for several years, and supposedly founded the monastery there that bears his name: The Monastery of St John.
+Patmos' devout aura is partly due to its biggest attraction: the Cave of the Apocalypse.
+The location is reputedly where John the Apostle wrote the Book of Revelations.
+He was exiled on Patmos for several years and supposedly founded the Monastery of St John.

-The main towns on Patmos are Skala and Hora.
+The island's main towns are Skala and Hora.
 Both are charming villages with rows of whitewashed houses and 17th to 18th-century mansions.
-Visitors should be respectful of the traditions and beliefs of the local population, and dress modestly (women are required to wear long skirts and cover their shoulders, while men must wear long pants).
-Patmos lacks any sort of nightlife or rowdy attractions, but offers tourists in Greece a glimpse at a simpler way of life that many miss.
+Visitors should be respectful of the traditions and beliefs of the local population and dress modestly.
+That is, women are required to wear long skirts and cover their shoulders, while men must wear long pants.
+Patmos lacks any sort of nightlife or rowdy attractions, but offers tourists a glimpse of a simpler way of life.